ianmiell/shutit/README.md

 - You like bash, want to automate tasks, have structure and support, but don't want to learn a configuration management framework that takes you away from the command line you know and love.

-- Are a programmer who wants highly configurable stateless containers development, testing, and production.

-- Want to [build everything from source](https://github.com/ianmiell/shutit-distro/blob/master/README.md) in a way that's comprehensible and auditable.
+- Want to create [complex Vagrant environments](https://medium.com/@zwischenzugs/a-complete-openshift-cluster-on-vagrant-step-by-step-7465e9816d98) to model clusters of machines.

 - Want to create instructive [walkthroughs](https://asciinema.org/a/30598?t=70):

+- Are interested in "phoenix deployment".

 - Want to take your scripts and turn them into stateless containers quickly, without needing to maintain (or learn) a configuration management solution designed for moving-target systems.

-- Are interested in "phoenix deployment".
+- You're programmer who wants highly configurable stateless containers development, testing, and production.

+- Want to [build everything from source](https://github.com/ianmiell/shutit-distro/blob/master/README.md) in a way that's comprehensible and auditable.

 What Does it Do (bash Builds)?